-House Bill 905 amended the Mississippi Code to require the State Board of Election Commissioners to provide space on the application form where the applicant must put information which establishes his good moral character.
-It also required the registrar to use the good moral character requirement in regis-
+House Bill 905 amended the Mississippi Code to require the State Board of Election Commissioners to provide space on the application form where the applicant must put information which established his good moral character.
+It also required the registrar to use the good moral character requirement in registering voters.
+The bill implemented the State Constitutional amendment adopted by the electorate in 1960.
+House Bill 905 also retained the provision permitting destruction of application forms thirty days after they have been filed.

-The 1963 Omnibus Suit attacks both the 1960 Constitutional amendment and its 1962 statutory complement as "vague and indefinite," giving registrars "unlimited discretion . . . to deterine the good moral character of applicants for registration . . . (but) neither suggests nor imposes standards for the registrar's use in determining good moral character.
+The 1963 Omnibus Suit attacks both the 1960 Constitution amendment and its 1962 statutory complement as "vague and indefinite," giving registrars "unlimited discretion . . . to determine the good moral character of applicants for registration . . . (but) neither suggests nor imposes standards for the registrar's use in determining good moral character."